 Star Wars Jedi: Fallen Order was a game-changer.
 As difficult as it could be to imagine, Jedi: Fallen Order is an exceptionally good Star Wars game.
 According to an earnings call in May 2020, EA CEO Andrew Wilson agreed.
-Wilson referred to it as a franchise-starter, suggesting follow-ups such as Jedi: Fallen Order 2 are already being prepared for release.
-While that was the first official word, murmurs about the sequel supposedly began leaking in February 2020.
-Here's everything we actually know about Jedi Fallen Order 2.
+Wilson referred to it as a franchise starter, suggesting follow-ups such as Jedi: Fallen Order 2 were already in motion.
+A sequel does exist and is coming soon, just not as soon as originally thought.
+Here's everything we actually know about Jedi: Fallen Order 2.

 The sequel to Fallen Order is officially titled Star Wars Jedi: Survivor.
 This was also the rumored title from a leak by gaming journalist Jeff Grubb.
 No doubt the title is a reference to how Cal “survives” despite Order 66, which led to most of the Jedi being killed.

 Star Wars Jedi: Survivor will release on April 28th, 2023.

 The game was slated for a March 17, 2022 release but in a tweet from EA at the end of January 2023 it was announced the game had been delayed to its new release date.
 News of this delay hit on the same day that developer Respawn also announced Apex Legends Mobile was being shut down.

 You bet!
 The official reveal of the game during Star Wars Celebration 2022 was done through a teaser trailer.

 Check it out:

 While EA is keeping the plot close to their chests it seems like the story will surround a mysterious character in a bacta tank as well as a new cloaked figure wielding a red lightsaber.
 The menacing figure doesn’t appear to be associated with the Inquisitors and may be missing their right arm, in the grand Star Wars tradition of missing limbs.